blukii/Developers/android/blukii-sdk/README.md

 ## Feature Licensing

-You have to distinguish between basic and advanced features that are provided by blukii-sdk.

-Basic features are free of charge: all offline features that have no need to communicate with [blukii Manager](https://manager.blukii.com):
+Since version 4.0.0 a developer API key is mandatory for using blukii-sdk.
+You can create a free basic API key at [blukii Manager](https://manager.blukii.com) on your Account settings section API KEYS.

+Basic API key allows to use the following blukii-sdk features:

 - Discovery of blukii advertising Data (package **discovery**)
-- Connection based configuration (package **config**)
+- Connection based configuration (package **config**) without data sync to [blukii Manager](https://manager.blukii.com).

-For Advanced features a fee-based blukii API key is needed: all feature with connection to [blukii Manager](https://manager.blukii.com):
+For advanced features the API key has to assigned to additional fee-based permissions:

-- Decryption of blukii Secure Beacons (package **discovery**)
 - All features of package **info**
-- Sync of connection based blukii configuration data with [blukii Manager](https://manager.blukii.com)
+- Connection based configuration (package **config**) with sync to [blukii Manager](https://manager.blukii.com).

-Please contact the blukii developer support at [support@blukii.com](mailto:support@blukii.com) for requesting an blukii API key.
+Please contact the blukii developer support at [support@blukii.com](mailto:support@blukii.com) for requesting additional permissions.

 ## Getting started